dedis/d-voting/README.md

 of the blockchain node.
 This operation is relayed by the web-backend which verifies that the voters has the right to vote.
 If successful, the encrypted ballot is stored on the blockchain.
-At this stage each encrypted ballot is recorded with its user on the blockchain.
+At this stage each encrypted ballot is associated to its voter on the blockchain.

 <div align="center">
     <img height="70px" src="docs/assets/shuffle-black.png#gh-light-mode-only">